SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 ## Set Up Your User Profile

-SELF aims to deliver a unique approach to personalization and how it  organizes its memory.
-It automatically learns about each user during conversations and generates a unique User Profile, with the goal of filtering the experience of the web into a personalized signal.
+SELF aims to deliver a unique approach to personalisation and how it  organises its memory.
+It automatically learns about each user during conversations and generates a unique User Profile, with the goal of filtering the experience of the web into a personalised signal.

 It's likely that you'll gain the most benefit from using SELF, if you take 5-10 minutes to setup your SELF user profile.